hxuu/blog/content/ctf/idek24/hello.md

 Nginx denies access to an exact location `/info.php`.
 If we navigate to something like `/info.php/whatever.php`, PHP-FPM processes the first php file and ignores subsequent files.
-This is called an HTTP Desync attacks, which arises from the subtle discrepancies in which two technologies handle HTTP requests.
+This is called an HTTP Desync attack, which arises from the subtle discrepancies in which two technologies handle HTTP requests.
 Let's try it out: